-The Interrupt Force and Clear (IFC) register is a write-only register that allows the forcing and clearing of edge-sensitive interrupts in software.
+IFC is a write-only register that allows the forcing and clearing of edgesensitive interrupts in software.
 An interrupt is forced or cleared under program control by setting the force or clear bit corresponding to the desired interrupt.
-After the force or clear bit is set, there is one cycle of latency before the interrupt is actually forced or cleared.
+After the force or clear bit is set, there is one cycle of latency before the interrupt is actually forced or cleared (except for the timer interrupt on the ADSP-2101/2105/2111/2115 processors).

 Edge-sensitive interrupts can be forced by setting the appropriate force bit in IFC.
-For most force bit values, programs can load IFC with an immediate 14-bit value, but for the upper bits (14 and 15) a register-to-register load must be used.
-Setting the force bit causes the interrupt to be serviced once, unless masked.
+This causes the interrupt to be serviced once, unless masked.
 An external interrupt must be edge-sensitive (as determined by ICNTL) to be forced.
-The timer, SPORT, and IRQE interrupts also behave like edge-sensitive interrupts and can be masked, cleared, and forced.
+The timer, SPORT, and analog ADC/DAC interrupts also behave like edge-sensitive interrupts and can be masked, cleared and forced.